 Belgium’s decision to get rid of the sick notes for a one-day absence, effectively making it possible for employees to take a sick day without a doctor’s note, is absolutely not a good idea, says employers’ organisation VBO.

-To make sure that employees do not cut corners, the Federal Government also decided that this will not apply to those who are absent for longer than one day or for one day more than three times a year.
+To make sure that employees do not cut corners, the Federal Government decided that the scheme will not apply to those who are absent for longer than one day, or for one day more than three times a year.

 “I find this an incomprehensible decision,” he told VRT.
 “This is a measure that stands on its own and is inspired by what used to exist in the government.”

 These what he calls ‘off days’ should simply be transferred to the private sector.
 “The measure will not affect absenteeism whatsoever,” said Timmermans.
 “On the contrary, employees who are on the job will be punished for those who cut corners.”

 Additionally, he dismisses the examples from abroad that show that absenteeism due to illness fell, once the one-day sick note was abolished, saying that he “would like to see that here,” but also said that the measure will likely have a positive effect on those companies “where things are going well.”

 Employers’ organisation Voka is of a similar opinion, with Managing Director Hans Maertens being concerned about the measure.
 “A lot of companies will not agree to this.
 They fear a kind of abuse of the regulation, whereby employees can have a kind of recovery day, a day off, three times a year,” he said.
 “Perhaps some are really ill, but others will abuse it anyway.”